Binaakwii-giizis (Moon when the leaves fall); October 12, 2017

 Welcome to part 2 of the blog series titled The Way of the Heartbeat, in which I connect my storytelling jewelry and graphic art, along with artworks of kindred artists, with the ancient teachings that my ancestors have passed on since they still lived in the Dawn Land in the East - and probably as long as our People have been walking the face of our beloved Aki, the Earthmother.

-The story that I share with you today is based on an idea, or rather, a vision (although she herself is too modest to call it a vision) that my partner Simone McLeod had in the fall of the year 2016 and which she generouly shared with me, asking me to write a story about it.
+The story that I share with you today is based on an idea, or rather, a vision (although she herself is too modest to call it a vision) that my partner Simone McLeod had in the fall of the year 2016 and which she generously shared with me, asking me to write a story about it.
 The idea/vision she had is based on a harsh reality she found herself confronted with when she, in the Moon of the Falling Leaves, 2016, chose as her residence the town of Blind River, Ontario.
 The local Omisi-zaagiwinini Anishinaabeg¹ call this place Biniwaabikaang, a name referring to a narrow, sloping rock along one of the river branches in the area and that is situated on the shore of the North Channel of Lake Huron.

-The story we tell today is accompanied by eight beautiful acrylic canvases (or details of canvases) painted by Simone McLeod as well as by a necklace that I created at my workbench some time ago and which I titled Manidoo-miinan Izhinamowin - which is Anishinaabemowin for "Dream (or Vision) of the Spirit Berries."
+The story we tell today is accompanied by nine beautiful acrylic canvases (or details of canvases) painted by Simone McLeod as well as by a necklace that I created at my workbench some time ago and which I titled Manidoo-miinan Izhinamowin - which is Anishinaabemowin for "Dream (or Vision) of the Spirit Berries."

 Bear Spirit Poem